'Everything starts to become better': After three years of Covid isolation, China opens its gates – KION546

 But the policy shift both streamlines the entry process for eligible travelers, and it will also see authorities begin to process Chinese citizens’ passport applications for tourism outside China, which had been limited to discourage leisure travel.

-The rule change, announced late last month, was met with an outpouring of interest in China, with bookings for overseas travel during the upcoming Lunar New Year holiday, which begins January 21 this year, soaring by 540% from a year ago, according to data from Chinese travel site Trip.com.
+The rule change, announced late last month, was met with an outpouring of interest in China, with bookings for overseas travel during the upcoming Lunar New Year holiday, which begins January 21 this year, soaring by 540% from a year ago, according to data from Chinese travel platform Trip.com Group.

-“Lots of people are very interested in taking their family for a nice vacation after three years of lockdown,” Trip.com CEO Jane Sun told CNN on Monday, pointing to the upcoming week-long holiday as another driver.
+“Lots of people are very interested in taking their family for a nice vacation after three years of lockdown,” Jane Sun, CEO of Trip.com Group, told CNN on Monday, pointing to the upcoming week-long holiday as another driver.

 Meanwhile, China’s travel industry was preparing for the expected travel rebound, Sun said.